-Second, God was David’s glory—not his army, political power, moral standing or love of his people and his family, all of which he had lost.
+Second, David’s glory is from God—not from his army, political power, moral standing or love of his people and his family, all of which he had lost.
 It was God who lifted his head high (v3).

 Similar verses in Genesis 15 show God assuring Abraham that He was Abraham’s shield and his very great reward (15:1).
 Despite their imperfections, both Abraham and David were protected in their faith in God’s love and mercy.